yurisasc/homelab/README.md

 # My OpenTofu Homelab Infrastructure

 This project uses [OpenTofu](https://opentofu.org/) to manage the infrastructure for my personal homelab.
-It's designed to be modular and evolve, initially focusing on deploying Dockerized applications on a Debian server ("casa") and later expanding to include Proxmox VE for virtualization.
+It's designed to be modular and evolve, initially focusing on deploying Dockerized applications on a Debian server and later expanding to include Proxmox VE for virtualization.

-**Current Time:** June 5, 2025

 ## Table of Contents